 - white beans

-Vitamin B-12 is bound to protein in food and is naturally found in red meat, fish, and shellfish.
+Vitamin B-12 binds to protein in food and naturally occurs in red meat, fish, and shellfish.
 Dairy products, such as milk and cheese, also contain vitamin B-12.

-Vitamin B-12 is often added to fortified breakfast cereals, soya and nut milks, and nutritional yeast to supplement a person's daily intake, particularly if they do not eat meat or dairy.
+Manufacturers often fortify breakfast cereals, milk substitutes, and nutritional yeast with vitamin B-12.
+Eating these foods can supplement a person's daily intake, particularly if they do not eat meat or dairy.

 People with low levels of folate may develop anemia.
 Foods high in folic acid include: